 The upshot is that, using Carnap, you can define a language as the result of snapping together predefined lexical categories.
 Thanks to Haskell's typeclasses, your languages will inherit various useful properties that their constituent lexical categories carry along with them (for example, languages that contain the lexical category for Boolean connectives will automatically know how to parse and display the symbol for “and”, or how to compute the semantic value of a conjunction from the semantic values of its conjuncts).
 And, because of Haskell's static typing and the trick of representing lexical categories as types, you're guaranteed that any programming mistake potentially resulting in an ungrammatical expression will be detected when you try to compile the program.

 By representing a large class of languages uniformly (as the result of snapping together lexical categories), we also end up being able to manipulate them uniformly.
 In particular, we can use entirely generic algorithms for things like variable substitution, semantic evaluation, β-normalization, higher-order unification… all the good stuff that you need in order to, for example, check proofs for correctness using only a declaration of acceptable inference rules.
 As a result, we only need to write code for these algorithms once; we can then automatically use that code with any language that can be defined in the Carnap framework.

 So that's the gist of it.
-If you'd like to learn more about the details, you can inspect the code, talk to a developer, or read the documentation.
+If you'd like to learn more about the details, you can inspect the code, talk to a developer, or take a look at this paper.

 How can I get involved?

-If you’d like to support Carnap, please consider starring us on github.
-If you have suggestions, feature requests, or bug-reports, you can create an issue on github.
-For general questions, or if you'd like to use Carnap in a class you're teaching, just get in touch on gitter on irc or over email .
+If you’d like to support Carnap, please consider starring us on Github .
+If you have suggestions, feature requests, or bug-reports, you can create an issue on Github.
+For general questions or discussion, you can also reach us on Matrix which is bridged on IRC at ircs://irc.libera.chat:6697/carnap or over email .